shng5175/prpl/.gitlab/tests/cram/README.md

 Contains tests which could be used on all devices.

-## xrx500

-Contains tests which could be used against devices under `xrx500` subtarget.

 ## netgear-rax40

 Contains tests which could be used against `Netgear RAX40` devices.